 In case you are having academic difficulties, seek advice from your academic advisors, your teachers, or the deans of students.

-Services at the University Health Service are provided by nurse practitioners.
-(A supervising physician is available at all times for consultation or referral.)
-A nurse practitioner is a registered nurse with a master’s degree and advanced clinical training.
-Nurse practitioners function as health care providers and are able to provide the following types of services:
+Services at the University Health Service are provided by a nurse practitioner (a registered nurse with a master’s degree and advanced clinical training) and a physician.
+UHS is able to provide the following types of services: